ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## ⚠️ Any Known Issues

-- .toggle all command currently non-functional (fix planned soon..).
+- .toggle all command currently non-functional (we are looking into it).
-- there is a issue with Killaura and Nuker.
-However, this will be fixed.
+- There is currently an issue with Killaura and Nuker.
+However, we are looking into it.

+## [v6.6] - 2025-10-18
+- 🔄 **Auto-sync version:** v6.6 (`TheM1ddleM1n`)  and made a PR
+- `tugayozsoy1982-lab` - added a manifest file for the Crazy Games PWA.
+- Updated Readme

 ## [v6.5] – 2025-10-16
 - 🔄 **Auto-sync version:** v6.5